sohooo/droneops-sim/README.md

 3. **Customize values**:

-   Edit the `values.yaml` file to configure replicas, image, service type, resources, and fleet configuration.
+   Edit the `values.yaml` file to configure replicas, image, service type, resources, and simulation configuration.

 4. **Deploy the chart**: